GabrielCastilloH/tryharbor.app/README.md

 1. Clone or download the project files
 2. Open `index.html` in a web browser
-3. The page will load with all interactive features
+3. The page will load with clean, modern design

 ## 📱 Browser Support